Automattic/wp-feature-api-agent-demo/README.md

 # WP ReAct Agent

-A modular ReAct (Reasoning + Acting) Agent framework for WordPress, powered by Feature API and AI Services plugin.
+A modular [ReAct (Reasoning + Acting)](https://arxiv.org/abs/2210.03629) Agent framework for WordPress, powered by Feature API and AI Services plugin.

+> **Note:** This is a Proof of Concept implementation with several limitations.
+The current version does not maintain conversation history, user inputs during task execution, or multi-step interactions.
+These limitations will be addressed in future versions.

 ## Description